First impressions of Singapore, and a few tips

 Summing up main reasons for (not) visiting Singapore

-For a Westerner, Singapore is probably the easiest Asian country to visit: People are friendly and English-speaking, infrastructure is top class, streets are clean and safe, no vaccinations are needed, and the range of goods is excellent.
+For a Westerner, Singapore is probably the easiest Asian country to visit: People are friendly and English-speaking, infrastructure is top class, streets are clean and safe, and the range of goods is excellent.
 For some travelers, however, these might be the exact reasons why they would skip Singapore: The city is not all that adventurous, and it might remind them too much of their home country.
-Furthermore, living costs are just as high as in Europe, and the welfare system is not impressive.
+Furthermore, living costs are just as high as in Europe, and the welfare system not impressive.

 However, I would not mind going back for another visit, and to Singapore’s advantage I must say that – albeit on a small scale – it has all the exotic colors, smells, sounds, and tastes of Asia.
 It is like a multicultural stock cube!